 Use 1.5 line spacing throughout.
 Do not use exotic fonts.
 Use a sans-serif font for ease of reading, no smaller than 11-point Arial (this applies to figure legends as well as the main text).
-The default format in Microsoft Word is 11-point Calibri.
-Think about the layout: include headings and subheadings to structure the text and make it easy to read.
-This, rather than aesthetics, should be your primary concern.
+The default format in Microsoft Word is 12-point Calibri: this would be a good option.
+Think about the layout: include headings and subheadings to structure the text and make it easy to read - this, rather than aesthetics, should be your primary concern.
 Finally, use a style of writing that distinguishes clearly when you are reporting the findings and work of others from when you are drawing or offering conclusions of your own.
 Use continuous prose throughout the report.
 Do not use bullet points or footnotes.